tethysplatform/tethys/docs/tethys_portal/admin_pages.rst

 * **Show in apps library**: Display the app on the Apps Library page.
 The app is still accessible by URL, but no app tile will be shown in the apps library.
 * **Open in new tab**: Open the proxy app link in a new tab or window when on.
 Open it the same tab or window when off.
 * **Order**: Force the order that apps are listed on the Apps Library page.
 Default order is alphabetical.
+* **External Display**: By default, this feature is turned off.
+It adds an icon to distinguish proxy apps from regular apps.

 .. figure:: ../images/site_admin/new_proxy_app.png
     :width: 675px